The Szemer\'edi-Trotter theorem over arbitrary field of characteristic zero: More general incidences

 \section{More general incidences}

-In addition to the point-line incidences studied in \Cref{sec: Proof of the main results}, one may also ask about the incidence between points and other geometric objects, including circles, planes, and other types of algebraic varieties.
+In addition to the point-line incidences studied in \Cref{sec: Proof of the main results}, one may also consider the incidence between points and other geometric objects, including circles, planes, and other types of algebraic varieties.
 Let $\mP$ be a set of points, and $\mathcal{V}$ be a set of geometric objects.
 Denote by

-as the incidences between $\mP$ and $\mathcal{V}$.
-In this section, we discuss general incidence results in $K$, which are all first order sentences and therefore can be deduced by applying \Cref{lem: Baby Lefschetz principle} to previous results in the complex field.
+the incidences between $\mP$ and $\mathcal{V}$.
+In this section, we discuss general incidence results in $K$, which are all first-order statements and therefore can be deduced by applying \Cref{lem: Baby Lefschetz principle} to known results in the complex field.

-Let $\mP$ be a set of points, and $\mathcal{C}$ be a set of curves in $K^2$.
-Following the definition in the first page of \cite{sheffer2018point}, we say that $(\mP,\mathcal{C})$ \emph{has $k$ degrees of freedom and multiplicity type $s$} if \begin{enumerate} \item For any $\mP'\subset\mP$ of size $k$, there are at most $s$ curves in $\mathcal{C}$ that contain $\mP'$. \item Any pairs of $\mathcal{C}$ intersect at most $s$ points in $\mP$. \end{enumerate}
+Let $\mP$ be a set of points and $\mathcal{C}$ be a set of curves in $K^2$.
+Following the definition on the first page of \cite{sheffer2018point}, we say that $(\mP,\mathcal{C})$ \emph{has $k$ degrees of freedom and multiplicity type $s$} if \begin{enumerate} \item For any $\mP'\subset\mP$ of size $k$, there are at most $s$ curves in $\mathcal{C}$ that contain $\mP'$. \item Any two curves in $\mathcal{C}$ intersect at most $s$ points of $\mP$. \end{enumerate}